KishoreMuchintala/Software-Engineering/appname/README.md

 - **Data Source**: JSON file located at `src/db/products.json`

 ## Contributing
-If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.
+If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.S

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - Some content in this project includes generative AI elements.